Japanese Emperor Akihito cancels duties due to cold, fever

-TOKYO Japanese Emperor Akihito, 82, has a cold and fever and has canceled morning duties, an official at the Imperial Household Agency said on Friday.
+TOKYO (Reuters) - Japanese Emperor Akihito, 82, has a cold and fever and has canceled morning duties, an official at the Imperial Household Agency said on Friday.

 The emperor has no planned duties Friday afternoon and this weekend and will rest at the Imperial Palace, the official said.